akeneo/pim-community-dev/internal_doc/asset_manager/add_an_operation.md

 }
 ```

-Then, declare with the DI with a tag `akeneo_assetmanager.transformation.operation_applier`, to be applicable.
+Then, declare with the DI with a tag `akeneo_assetmanager.transformation.operation_applier`, for it to be applicable.

 ```yaml
     # src/Akeneo/AssetManager/back/Infrastructure/Symfony/Resources/config/compute_transformations.yml